Ask AI

 • description (Optional[str]) – A human-readable description of the schedule.

-• job (Optional[Union[GraphDefinition, JobDefinition, UnresolvedAssetJobDefinition]]) – The job that should execute when this schedule runs.
+• job (Optional[Union[GraphDefinition, JobDefinition, UnresolvedAssetJobDefinition]]) – The job that should execute when the schedule runs.

-• default_status (DefaultScheduleStatus) – Whether the schedule starts as running or not.
+• default_status (DefaultScheduleStatus) – If set to RUNNING, the schedule will immediately be active when starting Dagster.
 The default status can be overridden from the Dagster UI or via the GraphQL API.

 • required_resource_keys (Optional[Set[str]]) – The set of resource keys required by the schedule.

-class dagster.ScheduleDefinition(name=None, *, cron_schedule=None, job_name=None, run_config=None, run_config_fn=None, tags=None, tags_fn=None, should_execute=None, environment_vars=None, execution_timezone=None, execution_fn=None, description=None, job=None, default_status=DefaultScheduleStatus.STOPPED, required_resource_keys=None)[source]
+class dagster.ScheduleDefinition(name=None, *, cron_schedule=None, job_name=None, run_config=None, run_config_fn=None, tags=None, tags_fn=None, metadata=None, should_execute=None, environment_vars=None, execution_timezone=None, execution_fn=None, description=None, job=None, default_status=DefaultScheduleStatus.STOPPED, required_resource_keys=None, target=None)[source]

 Parameters: